-Examples of a complex service delivery would be (a) ‘transformational’ outsourcing (where fundamental business change management is part of the service being delivered by the supplier), (b) a large IT systems integration and/or consolidation programme, (c) perhaps the instigation of a shared service across multiple stakeholder organisations or (d) the building of a hospital or school under a PFI/PPP type arrangement.
+Examples of a complex project or service delivery would be (a) ‘transformational’ outsourcing (where fundamental business change management is part of the service being delivered by the supplier), (b) a large IT systems integration and/or consolidation programme, (c) perhaps the instigation of a shared service across multiple stakeholder organisations, or (d) the building of a hospital or school under a PFI/PPP type arrangement.

-The possibility of this occurring is often minimalised with the existence of a thoroughly considered and mutually agreed fit for purpose contract.
-By definition, this would have incorporated structures and strategies designed to reduce the likelihood of key factors being missed and how to handle such eventualities if they have been.
+The possibility of this occurring is often minimised with the existence of a thoroughly considered and mutually agreed fit for purpose contract.
+By definition, this would have incorporated structures and strategies designed to reduce the likelihood of key factors being missed and how to handle such eventualities if they have been overlooked.

 How to Align Expectations

-Our own experience of having dealt with over 500 complex service delivery relationships and our research into how the best organisations operate to generate maximum value in complex service delivery situations has given us a unique insight into the behaviours both good and bad contract drafting can drive.
+Our own experience of having dealt with over 500 complex projects and service delivery relationships and our research into how the best organisations operate to generate maximum value in these delivery situations, has given us a unique insight into the behaviours that both good and bad contract drafting can drive.

 Getting to a Fit for Purpose Contract

-The concerning point of reference for ourselves, is that over those hundreds of poorly performing relationships, we have rarely ever seen a fit for purpose contract that suits the particular service/supplier relationship in question.
-Often, these contracts have been drafted by highly experienced lawyers and barristers; the majority from major well-known firms.
+The concerning point of reference for ourselves is that fairly consistently over those hundreds of poorly performing relationships, we find that the contract terms, project schedules, operating governance and service/supplier relationship are out of step with one another.
+And that remains the case even when these contracts have been drafted by highly experienced lawyers and barristers from major well-known firms.

-The purpose of this and a future article is to explain the process of structuring the operational aspects of contract terms that assure (a) the foundations that drive really good behaviours between everyone are in place so the business outcomes are met for both sides, (b) where ‘wobbles’ occur in achieving those outcomes, how the terms can help get the issues resolved quickly and (c) where ‘wobbles’ in service delivery are persistent, how to ensure accountability and ‘reshaping’ to achieve the business outcomes by alternative methods.
+The purpose of this article is to explain the process of structuring the operational aspects of contract terms that assure (a) the foundations that drive really good behaviours between everyone are in place so the business outcomes are met for both sides, (b) where ‘wobbles’ occur in achieving those outcomes, how the terms can help get the issues resolved quickly, and (c) where ‘wobbles’ in service delivery are persistent, how to ensure accountability and ‘reshaping’ to achieve the business outcomes by alternative methods.

-As the procurement and/or legal lead within your organisation, your starting point – to decide whether you (your organisation) are ready to draft a contracting strategy and contract terms for any contract for solutions that involves potentially complex service relationships – is to project forward in your mind’s eye to a point where the solution has already been implemented.
-In this context, you must ask yourself five key questions before you start the contract strategy process:
+‘Reverse engineering’, in the context of drafting a fit for purpose contract, actually means that your starting point – to decide whether you (your organisation) is ready to draft a contracting strategy and contract terms for any potentially complex service solution – is to project forward in your mind’s eye to a point where the solution has already been implemented.
+In this context, you must ask yourself seven key questions:

-“Is both my organisation and that of the supplier clear on what will be achievable once this service has been implemented and we are receiving the benefits everyone expects?”
+“Are both my organisation and that of the supplier clear on what will be achievable once this service has been implemented and we are receiving the benefits everyone expects?”

 “What specific and quantifiable business objectives are we looking to achieve that we could not achieve before the implementation of the service?”